Peloponnese: Geography

 Two groups of islands lie off the Peloponnesian coast: the Argo-Saronic Islands to the east, and the Ionian to the west.
-The island of Kythira, off the Epidaurus Limeira peninsula to the south of the Peloponnese, is considered to be part of the Ionian Islands.
-The island of Elafonisos used to be part of the peninsula but was separated following the major quake of 365 AD.
+The island of Kythira, to the south of the Peloponnese, is considered to be part of the Ionian Islands.
+The island of Elafonisos used to be part of the peninsula but was separated in the aftermath of the 365 Crete earthquake.

 Since antiquity, and continuing to the present day, the Peloponnese has been divided into seven major regions: Achaea (north), Corinthia (northeast), Argolis (east), Arcadia (center), Laconia (southeast), Messenia (southwest), and Elis (west).
-Each of these regions is headed by a city.
-The largest city is Patras (pop.
+Each of these regions is headed by a city, with the largest being Patras (pop.
 170,000) in Achaia, followed by Kalamata (pop.
 55,000) in Messenia.

+Climate

+The Peloponnese for the most part enjoys a hot-summer Mediterranean climate (Köppen climate classification: Csa), while the Gulf of Corinth has a hot semi-arid climate (Köppen climate classification: BSh).
+Rainfall is higher on the west coast, while the east of the peninsula is significantly drier.
+Average annual temperatures can reach up to 20.3 C while summer highs reach over 36.0 C in Sparta, within the Evrotas Valley.
+On 27 June 2007, Monemvasia registered a staggering minimum temperature of 35.9°C, which is the highest minimum temperature ever recorded in mainland Greece and Continental Europe.

 History

 Mythology and early history

 The peninsula has been inhabited since prehistoric times.
 Its modern name derives from ancient Greek mythology, specifically the legend of the hero Pelops, who was said to have conquered the entire region.
-The name Peloponnesos means "Island of Pelops".
+The name Peloponnesos means Island or Peninsula (archaic meaning of the word nesos) of Pelops.

-The Mycenaean civilization, mainland Greece's (and Europe's) first major civilization, dominated the Peloponnese in the Bronze Age from the palaces of Mycenae, Pylos and Tiryns; among others.
+The Mycenaean civilization, mainland Greece's (and Europe's) first major civilization, dominated the Peloponnese in the Bronze Age from the palaces of Mycenae, Pylos, and Tiryns, among others.
 The Mycenaean civilization collapsed suddenly at the end of the 2nd millennium BC.
 Archeological research has found that many of its cities and palaces show signs of destruction.
 The subsequent period, known as the Greek Dark Ages, is marked by an absence of written records.